jesusrafaelchris/SwiftUI/Week 2.md

 }
 ```

+`wrappedValue` is a computed property that gives you direct access to the actual value stored inside property wrappers like `@State` and `@Binding`.

+- `wrappedValue` unwraps a property wrapper and gives you the underlying value.
+- When you read `wrappedValue`, you get the stored value.
+- When you write to `wrappedValue`, it updates the stored value.

 ### UIKit vs SwiftUI

 In UIKit we use delegate methods to pass data back from a child to a parent, for example, we use UITextFieldDelegate to pass back methods such as textDidChange to the view where the textfield is created and take the values from there